Yandex Cloud

 gRPC API

-2. Click the name of the cluster you need and select the Databases tab.
+2. Click the cluster name and select the Databases tab.

 yc managed-mysql database list \